univrsal/waechter/Meta/Web/docs/index.md

 - `./Source/Daemon/Net/IPLinkProc/waechter-iplink` - utility binary
 - `./Source/Gui/waechter` - the GUI

-The GUI is self contained and can be placed anywhere you want.
+The GUI is self-contained and can be placed anywhere you want.
 The `waechterd` and `waechter-iplink` binary need to placed together in a folder.

+### Configuration

 The daemon also needs a config file, if none is provided it will use the defaults which most likely won't work.
-An example config is provided in `Meta/waechterd.ini`.
+An example config is provided in `Meta/Package/waechterd.ini`.
+The AUR package also installs this file to `/etc/waechterd/waechterd.ini`.

 You'll have to adjust the following entries: